-There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.
+There are eight developed hiking trails in Badlands National Park and the rest of the park has an Open Hike Policy giving you access to all 244,000 acres.

-All of the developed trails in Badlands National Park start from parking lots along the Loop Road making it really easy to find them and find parking.
+All of the developed trails in Badlands National Park start from parking lots along the Badlands Loop Road (Highway 240) making it really easy to access.

 Door Trail